vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/vicharak-config-tool.md

 This feature allows you to configure different advanced options.

-- Install GPU library:
+- Install GPU library
-  This option allows you to install Mali GPU library and enable OpenGL support.
+  : This option allows you to install Mali GPU library and enable OpenGL support.

   It uses `apt install` to install the mali library from `userdata` partition and enables the `gl4es` library support for converting OpenGL-ES context to OpenGL.